sivaratrisrinivas/Flashy/README.md

 Built with Next.js App Router, Tailwind CSS, TypeScript, and supports both Bun and Node.js.

-## Why Flashy ?
+## Why Flashy?

-Flashy showcases the true potential of developing fast, reliable, and scalable autocomplete solutions powered by Upstash's globally distributed Redis infrastructure.
-It demonstrates how developers can seamlessly integrate Upstash Redis into modern web and serverless applications to provide instant, relevant search suggestions that scale effortlessly with user demand.
-By highlighting a performant, developer-friendly experience with TypeScript and Next.js, Flashy directly addresses the common challenges of building real-time search features—often plagued by latency and complexity.
-This aligns perfectly with Upstash’s mission to simplify distributed data access, delivering powerful functionality without the overhead of managing complex infrastructure.
-Flashy serves as a practical example and reference implementation, enabling Upstash and its community to showcase the ease of Redis for real-time use cases, encourage wider adoption through best practices, and provide a foundation for advanced features like fuzzy search, personalization, and analytics.
+Flashy demonstrates how to build fast, scalable autocomplete with Upstash Redis.
+It shows developers how to create real-time search features that learn from user interactions, addressing common challenges like latency and complexity.
+Built with modern tools (Next.js, TypeScript), it serves as a practical reference for implementing intelligent search solutions that scale effortlessly.

 ## Live Demo